-Short-term health insurance (also known as temporary health insurance) is designed to provide coverage during life transitions.
+Short-term health insurance is also called temporary health insurance.
+It provides coverage during life transitions.

-Short-term coverage is intended to be temporary, for the short term.
-It should not be considered as a long-term solution, but it does fill an important need.
+Think of short-term coverage just like it sounds — temporary, for the short term.
+We don’t consider short-term coverage as a long-term solution.
+However, it does fill an important need.

-- Short-term plans are not Affordable Care Act-compliant.
+- are not Affordable Care Act-compliant.
 They don’t don’t cover things like preventive care, immunizations, maternity care, allergies, etc.

-- Short-term plans are not guaranteed issue.
-This means you can be denied for health reasons.
+- are not guaranteed issue.
+You can be denied for health reasons.

-- Short-term plans are not guaranteed renewal.
-This means if you get sick, you may not be able to renew your coverage at the end of its term.
+- are not guaranteed renewal.
+If you get sick, you may not be able to renew your coverage at the end of its term.